This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 The Benefits of Working with an Illinois Cerebral Palsy Lawyer

-Without an Illinois cerebral palsy lawyer on your side, you will either not take legal action, or you will try to but run the grave risk of failing to get justice for your child.
-Laws regarding medical malpractice and disability rights are complicated and going up against large legal teams defending hospitals, and other institutions are nearly impossible without the right representation.
+Without an Illinois cerebral palsy lawyer on your side, you run the grave risk of failing to get justice for your child.
+Medical malpractice and disability rights laws are complicated, and going up against large legal teams defending hospitals and other institutions can be challenging without the proper representation.

 There is a lot at stake: justice, holding responsible parties accountable, ensuring equal rights and educational services, and compensation to cover the high costs of care for a disabled child.
 In other words, your child’s future is at stake.

-A lawyer can also benefit you by providing expert guidance on what kind of legal action to take, what compensation to seek, whether to settle or go to trial, and other big decisions.
-Finally, working with a lawyer will give you the benefit of peace of mind and of knowing you are doing everything you can to help your child.
+A lawyer can also help you by providing expert guidance on what kind of legal action to take, what compensation to seek, whether to settle or go to trial, and other big decisions.
+Working with a lawyer will give you the benefit of peace of mind and of knowing you are doing everything you can to help your child.

 How to Find the Right Lawyer for Your Child

 Working with just any lawyer is not enough.
-You need an Illinois cerebral palsy lawyer or law firm that has expert knowledge in medical malpractice laws or disability rights, proven wins for similar clients, and experience fighting for the rights of disabled children.
+You need an Illinois cerebral palsy lawyer or law firm with expert knowledge in medical malpractice laws or disability rights, proven wins for similar clients, and experience fighting for the rights of disabled children.

 Also, interview lawyers to find one that you like and who makes you feel comfortable.
 This is a big decision, and it should be made carefully.

 Medical Malpractice Cases in Illinois

-As the parent of a disabled child whose condition may have been caused by malpractice, you need to have some understanding of the laws and your right to seek justice.
+As the parent of a disabled child whose condition may have resulted from malpractice, you need to understand the laws and your right to seek justice.
 These laws vary by state and can be complicated, but knowing the basics and having the right lawyer will help you make better decisions for your child.